Build Introduction

 - Strong defense and survival

-- Reliance on a specific unique to function
+- Reliance on specific uniques and aspects to function

 Build Requirements